 Board of Commissioners

-The Farmville Board of Commissioners met in regular session on Monday, November 6, 2017 at 6:30 p.m. in the Municipal Building Courtroom with Mayor Robert L. Evans presiding.
-Present for the meeting were Commissioners Brenda Elks, Jamin Dixon, John Moore, David Shackleford and Hunter Walters; Town Attorney Christopher Edwards; Town Manager David Hodgkins and Town Clerk Amy B. Johnson.
+The Farmville Board of Commissioners met in regular session on Tuesday, January 2, 2018 at 6:30 p.m. in the Municipal Building Courtroom with Mayor Robert L. Evans presiding.
+Present for the meeting were Commissioners Brenda Elks, David Shackleford, Alma Hobbs, Jamin Dixon and John Moore; Town Attorney Christopher Edwards; Town Manager David Hodgkins and Town Clerk Amy B. Johnson.

 Mayor Evans called the meeting to order at 6:30 p.m.

-Sheryl Patterson, a retired Baptist Minister and Farmville citizen, offered the invocation followed by the pledge of allegiance to the flag.
+Public Works Director Wes Thomas offered the invocation, which was followed by the pledge of allegiance to the flag.